gvwilson/sensibleadventures/nardica/nardica.md

 if that's for sale as well as soy sauce and onions?"
-His twanging accent sounded vaguely 'Merican to Iffy, though the only 'Mericans she had ever met in person hadn't done much more than swear at Mr. Mishra when he wouldn't take a sermon and a blessing in trade for fixing their broken propeller.
+His twanging accent sounded vaguely 'Merican to Iffy, though the only 'Mericans she had ever met in person hadn't done much more than swear at Mister Mishra when he wouldn't take a sermon and a blessing in trade for fixing their broken propeller.